ghc/ghc/docs/users_guide/ghci.rst

 This is not ideal in certain cases, like when the output is long, or contains strings with non-ascii characters.

-The :ghc-flag:`-interactive-print` flag allows to specify any function of type ``C a => a -> IO ()``, for some constraint ``C``, as the function for printing evaluated expressions.
+The :ghc-flag:`-interactive-print ⟨expr⟩` flag allows to specify any function of type ``C a => a -> IO ()``, for some constraint ``C``, as the function for printing evaluated expressions.
 The function can reside in any loaded module or any registered package, but only when it resides in a registered package will it survive a :ghci-cmd:`:cd`, :ghci-cmd:`:add`, :ghci-cmd:`:load`, :ghci-cmd:`:reload` or, :ghci-cmd:`:set`.

-.. ghc-flag:: -interactive-print <expr>
+.. ghc-flag:: -interactive-print ⟨expr⟩

     Set the function used by GHCi to print evaluation results.
 Expression must be of type ``C a => a -> IO ()``.